-And it's a busy time for the market, showing the appetite is certainly there for fitness coaches, personal assistants and language translators in our ear, with no bulky wrist accessory or cumbersome display necessary.
+And it's a busy time for the category, showing the appetite is definitely there for fitness coaches, personal assistants and language translators in our ears, with no bulky wrist accessory or cumbersome display necessary.

-Below, we'll explore devices which actually exist and which we've already tested, like the Bragi Dash Pro and Samsung Gear IconX 2018.
+Below, we'll explore devices which actually exist and that we've already tested, like the Apple AirPods and Samsung Galaxy Buds.

-But in case you're not quite ready to buy your first connected ear accessory, we've also detailed the smart earbuds and hearables to look forward to for the rest of 2018 and beyond.
+But in case you're not quite ready to buy your first connected ear accessory just yet, we've also detailed the smart earbuds and hearables to look forward to for the rest of 2019 and beyond.

 Wareable verdict: Waverly Labs Pilot review

-Nuheara raised ten times its crowdfunding target and started shipping out units of its smart IQbuds last year.
-Like the now-deceased Here Ones, these wireless buds focus on altering your experience of hearing the world, packing in noise cancelling and letting you mix your own balance between your music and the real world.
+For its first hearable, Nuheara raised ten times its crowdfunding target and started shipping out units of its smart IQbuds on time.
+Its second generation device builds on the features introduced on its first-gen buds, but it's still all about altering your experience of hearing the world, packing in noise cancelling and letting you mix your own balance between your music and the real world.